rev-net/memo/pitch.md

 - **Connectivity**: Easy, reliable, and open access to and from other smart contracts, including other revnets for composable accounting schemas.
 - **Everywhere**: Allow organizations to tokenize their revenue and fundraises on any EVM blockchain, expanding to new ones as they emerge and prove their legitimacy.

 Each revnet has a token and is defined in stages.
-Each stage specifies five rules which dictate how the revent operates:
+Each stage specifies five rules which dictate how the revnet operates:

 - **Duration:** How long does the stage last?
 A revnet’s final stage lasts forever.
 - **Price:**